jianghengle/dmac/README.md

   - Restart the service: `sudo systemctl restart dmac_server`
 * If `client` needs to be redeployed:
   - build `client` locally and `scp -r dist centos@server:~`

+To install the application from scratch, first install Postgres, Git, Zip and Unzip, and then install `admin`, `server` and `client` as instructed in their READMEs.